rootkovska/rootkovska.github.io/speaking.md

 Tips & Tricks
 --------------

+1. Generally I'm not interested in chit-chat.
+I wish people don't perceive it as arrogance.

+2. Remember I'm not an English native speaker.
+While I might be fluent discussing technology and some philosophical themes, I might be lacking cultural context on many other topics, especially related to (American) television shows, pop culture, etc. Observe that I might not be interested in actually learning this context neither.
+Also see point #1.

+3. I _chose_ to be vegan, entirely on ethical grounds.
+I have not been forced by any medical condition to be one.
+Thus don't ask if I "can" east something -- I certainly can, just might choose not to.
+Also I'm not part of any doctrine (aka "sect") with regards to diet, so asking if I "may" eat something is even more inappropriate.

-1. Please don't ask me "how did you start with computers and security" -- as you might imagine I have been asked this question about 1 million of times already, and so I hardly enjoy repeating the answer yet one more time.
+4. Please don't ask me "how did you start with computers and security" -- as you might imagine I have been asked this question about 1 million of times already, and so I hardly enjoy repeating the answer yet one more time.
 There are certainly more interesting topics to discuss!
+Also see point #1.

-2. Please don't ask me how do I like the place I'm just visiting -- if I liked it I would sure to mention it by myself.
-Most of the time though, when traveling for business, I don't have enough time to get any opinion, and I'm not quite the kind of person who would say "Oh, it's great!" just to please you, sorry.
+5. Please don't ask me how do I like the place I'm just visiting -- if I liked it I would sure to mention it by myself.
+Also see point #1.

-3. Don't ask me to help with your IT security career or to scan your laptop for malware, or how to implement advanced OpSec ;)

-4. I won't take an insult if you don't express excitement about my presentation, last paper, or current project ;)

-5. Don't make it look like I'm being invited to speak because I'm a women.
+6. Don't make it look like I'm being invited to speak because I'm a women.
 In that case I will likely turn down your invitation.

-6. My name is pronounced: root-kov-skea
+7. My name is pronounced: root-kov-skea

 Thanks for your understanding!